 An adjuster or contractor inspects the roof surface for hail impact marks — bruising, granule loss, cracking, or spatter marks on soft metals like flashing and vents.

-This is where a roof measurement report becomes essential.
+This is where an aerial measurement report becomes essential.
 The total affected area must be documented to calculate the claim amount accurately.
-An aerial measurement report provides:
+An aerial report provides:

 Insurance adjusters use roof measurement data to validate contractor estimates.
 When a contractor claims a roof is 35 squares but the measurement report shows 28, there is a discrepancy worth investigating.
 Conversely, when both match, the claim proceeds smoothly.